 The notary public can assist in certifying / notarizing various documents, so-called legalization or notarization .
 This can apply to proxies, purchase documents, transcripts, invitations to persons in other countries who must apply for a visa to Sweden, adoption documents and translations, etc. The notary public witnesses signatures, certifies that copies correspond to the original documents presented and confirms that translations have been made by authorized translators.

 The notary public does not determine the content of the document to be signed, nor design such documents.
 If you wish to have a document certified you are responsible for ensuring that the document’s design and content correspond to the requirements that apply in the recipient’s country.
+Remember to bring your own printout of the document to your visit with us.

 According to the so-called Hague Convention, apostille (French for ”marginal note” and Latin for ”supplement”) can be issued on documents to be presented in another convention country.
 When an act is endowed with an apostille, it is exempt from any form of attestation, ie. normally no further approval from a foreign embassy is required.
 In Sweden, only a notary public may issue an apostille.